neulab/ExplainaBoard/docs/add_new_features.md

 # Support New Features

-Take `text_classification` task for example, supposing we aim to add a new feature `token_number` to bucket test set for fine-grained evaluation.
+Take `text_classification` task for example, suppose that we aim to add a new feature `token_number` to bucket test set for fine-grained evaluation.

 ## Feature Declaration

-We need to declare the feature in the task processor module, for example:
+We need to declare the new feature `token_number` in the task processor module corresponding to its task, in this case: `explainaboard/processors/text_classification.py`
-`explainaboard/processors/text_classification.py`

 ```python
 class TextClassificationProcessor(Processor):